 Shortbread Layer:

-1 cup (2 sticks) salted butter, at room temperature
+1 cup (2 sticks) salted butter, at room

 1 cup confectioners' sugar